No Royce Freeman? No problem for Oregon running back reserves

 “Obviously we’d love to have Royce in there,” Campbell said.
 “But I think we’ve got capable guys who can make up for his absence.”

-“We want to get the rushing yardage; we don’t really care who does it.”
+Campbell went on to say that, “We want to get the rushing yardage; we don’t really care who does it.”

 Follow Gus Morris on Twitter @JustGusMorris